caltechlibrary/newt/README.md

 In 2024 there is allot of off the self software to build on.
 Newt provides a few tools to fill in the gaps.

 - `newtrouter` is a stateless web service (a.k.a. micro service) that routes a web request through a data pipeline built from other web services
-- `newtgenerator` is a code generator understands the data models described in Newt's YAML configuration file.
-Newt targets generating code to setup Postgres and PostgREST or generate Mustache templates
+- `newtgenerator` is a code generator that understands the data models described in Newt's YAML configuration file.
+Newt can generate code to setup and model data in Postgres, configure PostgREST and generate Mustache templates to take the PostgREST output and turn it into a web page.
-- `newtmustache` is a simple stateless template engine inspired by Pandoc server that supports the Mustache template language
+- `newtmustache` is a simple stateless template engine inspired by Pandoc server that supports the Mustache template language and is designed to process data from a JSON data source.

 Newt's 2nd prototype is being tested building applications based on